 Behind the scene, the algorithm is smart enough to (i) download the EwE exe directly from the Workspace (from this shared folder https://goo.gl/2HMf4j), (ii) execute the software on the input provided, (iii) save the output and delete the local software dump.
 This means that it directly uses the EwE version uploaded on the Workspace (i.e. there is no need to re-deploy the software on our machines).
 In other words, using a new EwE version is just a matter of overwriting a file on the Workspace and modifying the Version.txt file.

 Finally, the name of the model is read from the run_config.xml file, thus the algorithm assumes the "model_file" tag always exists.

 I think we have done a step forward on this topic.
 We will discuss at the TCOM about this, but your feedback is crucial.

-#21 Updated by Jeroen Steenbeek about 3 years ago
+#21 Updated by Jeroen Steenbeek over 3 years ago

 This is great work, a good step forward - especially the structure that obtains the executable on the fly is a major improvement.
 I do not have access to the gCube infrastructure to test this, but it looks promising.